a6enez3r/jval/README.md

 by default logging level is set to `ERROR` to change this and see details on which parameters failed you can set up logger as:
 ```
 import logging
-from validate_json import logger as validator_logger
+from jval import logger as validator_logger
 validator_logger.setLevel(logging.INFO)
-from validate_json import JSONValidator
+from jval import JVal
 # init validator
-v = JSONValidator()
+v = JVal()
 # pass JSON & data schema to validator
 validated = v.validate(
     json_object=request_data,
-    expected_keys=expected,
+    expected=expected,
-    optional_keys=optional
+    optional=optional
 )
 ```
-before importing JSONValidator
+before importing JVal

 # data schema
-a data schema is made up of expected_keys (describing each parameter the JSON object must have) & optional_keys (describing parameters that may or may not be in JSON object)
+a data schema is made up of expected (describing each parameter the JSON object must have) & optional (describing parameters that may or may not be in JSON object)

 ### keys
 are python dicts which contain info about parameters of a JSON object.